CaelumF/crai-docs/jetbrains-plugin-license.md

-In addition to the below, by using this plugin or the backend that serves it, you agree not to use it for:
+In addition to the below, by using this plugin or the backend that serves it, you agree not to use it for the development of

   * Applications that are intended to or could easily facilitate cybercrime.